Our Social Purpose:

-Committed to social justice in our democracy I am a volunteer prison mentor.
+Committed to social justice in our democracy I am a former volunteer prison mentor.

-When I’m not working I’m looking for new places to visit and learn from, or cuddling my gorgeous grandson, or sitting in my garden enjoying the little bit of nature that you get living in a city!
+When I’m not working I’m looking for new places to visit and learn from, or cuddling my gorgeous grandchildren, or sitting in my garden enjoying the little bit of nature that you get living in a city!

 Welcome to MutualGain – I look forward to learning with you.

 Dr Andrew Fisher

 Hi – I am Dr Andrew Fisher and I am MutualGain’s lead associate for Community Safety.
 I started to work with MutualGain in 2012 following my retirement as a police superintendent.

 My role is to liaise with new clients and work with them to plan a training programme that suits their needs.
 I am then involved in writing and delivering the training programme and supporting the participants as they plan and deliver their events.

 I am very interested in the changes in language and behaviours of participants as the clients learn and apply new methods of engagement; and I enjoy the fun of encouraging learning through creativity.

-Our moto is ‘Capture The Learning’, and as an academic (I am an an Associate Lecturer and Research Fellow at two universities) I enjoy being able to write papers based on the learning from the programme; you will find some of these in the various sections of our web site.
+Our moto is ‘Capture The Learning‘, and as an academic (I am an an sessional lecturer at Liverpool John Moore’s University) I enjoy being able to write papers based on the learning from the programme; you will find some of these in the various sections of our web site.

-When not working I enjoy cycling, watching my favourite football team, travelling and spending time with my beautiful granddaughter – not all at the same time though.
+When not working I enjoy cycling, watching my favourite football team, travelling and spending time with my beautiful grandchildren – not all at the same time though.